 What to Expect

 Parenting courses are offered online and in person.
 Whether a parent is eligible for the online version depends on the county in which he/she lives.
-In Cook County, parents in an uncontested divorce can opt for the online program without specific permission, but contested cases must be completed in-person.
 Some counties require permission for any parent seeking to take the online course, and some do not offer an online option at all.
 The course itself is four hours long, and if taken in-person, the parents will not be scheduled on the same day to avoid the possibility of conflict.
 The content of the course is oriented around helping parents understand the child’s experience of divorce, the consequences of divorce, and how to help children process this transition.
 Note that many judges will not finalize a divorce without both parents proving they completed the course, so getting it out of the way as soon as possible is best.

 Consequences of Not Completing the Course